-How long does an oboe reed last? and how to make it last
+How long does an oboe reed last? and how to make it last longer

 Oboe reeds are a constant struggle for students and professionals alike.
 The expense in both time and cash is simply a necessary cost of making music for double reed players.
 Whether you buy or make reeds, the longevity of the reed always seems far too short.